Tsunesaburō Makiguchi: Theory of value, value-creation and happiness

-Soka philosophy and soka educational theory essentially arose out of Makiguchi's imperative to reform the Japanese education system which increasingly served to support the country's imperialist war efforts against its Asian neighbors.
-His conceptualizations of value, value creation and happiness thus frame his educational theory.

 He distinguished value as that which emerges or is created from the relationship or interaction between self and object; truth, not a value but an object whose existence cannot be created but revealed or discovered; the value of beauty, a measure of sensory impact on aesthetic awareness; the value of gain, a measure of holistic advancement in life; and the value of good, a measure of contribution to social or public well-being.
 For Makiguchi, value is determined by "whether something adds to or detracts from, advances or hinders, the human condition."

 Makiguchi's theory of value emphasizes a "participatory inter-connectedness of individuals through community engagement" that meaningfully enhances the well-being of both the individual and society through the transformational process of pursuing value creation.
 "Human life is a process of creating value," Makiguchi wrote, "and education should guide us towards that end.
 Thus, educational practices should serve to promote value creation."